BernieSumption/EasyDB/README.md

 The `fetchMany()` and `fetchOne()` methods return instances of the record type.
 If you don't need the whole instance you can improve CPU and memory performance by selecting individual fields.

+You can select a single field using a key path:

 <!---subset-query-single--->
 ```swift
 let names = try collection.all().fetchMany(\.name)